 If an adequate supply via food or sunlight is not possible, the deficit of vitamin D3 can be compensated for by taking special vital substance preparations.
 It is important to know that vitamin D production through the skin decreases with age.

-As part of osteoporosis therapy, it is, therefore, advisable to use both calcium and vitamin D supplements.
+Therefore, as part of osteoporosis therapy, it is advisable to use both calcium and vitamin D supplements.
 For calcium, a dose of 1000 to 1500 milligrams per day is recommended.

 Vitamin D is primarily responsible for the absorption of calcium from the intestine.
 But it is vitamin K2 that is responsible for the incorporation of calcium into the bones.
-This finding has only recently been reached.
+This has only recently been discovered.

 Prevention: How can you prevent osteoporosis?